Urobobros/pcem/README.md

 ninja
 ```
 You can verify that WHPX is available on your system by building the `check-whpx`
 utility from the `tools` directory and running it.
-The program reports whether
+The program sets up a minimal
+virtual machine with a HLT instruction at address 0 and initializes the CS and
+stack registers so the processor starts cleanly.
+It then reports whether the
-the hypervisor service can be accessed.
+hypervisor service can be accessed and executes the test HLT instruction.
 When WHPX starts successfully the console will print `Using WHPX backend` and
 the window title will include `[WHPX]` after the CPU name.
 If WHPX is disabled or
 initialization fails, the window title shows `[WHPX NO]` so you can see that the